 sudo nano /etc/init.d/unicorn_appname

-You can name appname whatever you want
+You can name appname whatever you wantunicorn_appname

 #!/bin/sh